 Quadrant II: Sources in Quadrant II are generally successful for you.
 Instead of focusing on these to improve your outcomes, consider making extra investment in Quadrant I or III.

 Quadrant III: Sources in this quadrant produce many Inquiries, but their conversion to Applicant is relatively low.
 An enrollment leader might consider investing in ways to improve conversion rates from these sources.
-Investigating the demographics of students who apply, your recruiting practices, and marketing strategies may uncover a way to increase conversion.
+Investigating the demographics of students who apply, your recruiting practices, and your marketing strategies may uncover a way to increase conversion.
 While the increase in conversion might be small, with so many inquiries, the outcome could be substantial!

 Quadrant IV: This is your “room for improvement” or “challenge” area.
 Sources in this quadrant produce your lowest volume of inquiries and conversion to application.
 These areas may be a risk for you.
 They require a more comprehensive investigation into why these sources aren’t performing well for you.